-3M - Industrial & Transportations Armstrong World Industries Inc. Ashland

-BASF - Construction Chemicals Beacon Roofing Supply, Inc.

-Beiersdorf - Tesa

-Carlisle - Construction Materials

-Cemedine Co., Ltd.

-EMS-Chemie Holding AG Forbo - Flooring Systems Fuller HB Company

-Geberit GCP Applied Technologies Henkel - Adhesive Technologies

-Hilti Corporation 1

-Huntsman - Performance Products

-Owens Corning

-Pidilite Industries Limited

-RPM

-Saint-Gobain SK Kaken Co., Ltd.

-Sto AG Uzin Utz AG
+3M - Industrial & Transportations Armstrong World Industries Inc. Ashland Beacon Roofing Supply, Inc. Beiersdorf - Tesa Carlisle - Construction Materials Cemedine Co., Ltd. EMS-Chemie Holding AG Forbo - Flooring Systems Fuller HB Company Geberit GCP Applied Technologies Henkel - Adhesive Technologies Hilti Corporation 1 Huntsman - Performance Products Owens Corning Pidilite Industries Limited RPM Saint-Gobain SK Kaken Co., Ltd. Sto AG Uzin Utz AG

-The following change was made to the peer group in 2019: Ashland sold its Composite division; the entire company is now considered in the peer group 1) Hilti is not listed on the stock market and is therefore not included for the relative TSR in the LTI plan.
+The peer group was slightly adjusted in 2020: Saint-Gobain is now included with the results of the group considering that the Construction Products segment does not exist anymore; BASF was taken out of the peer group considering that the division Construction Chemicals was sold and the group as a whole is not deemed a relevant peer for Sika.
+1) Hilti is not listed on the stock market and is therefore not included for the relative TSR in the LTI plan.